 Bod Petryal – This is a short and easy route for the whole family that meanders through the Clocaenog Forest – Distance 3.5 km

-Coed Moel Famau Loop – This short ride meanders its way through the forest of Moel Famau, climbing steadily to a high point at the edge of the forest with spectacular views over the Merseyside and beyond.
+Coed Moel Famau Loop – This short ride winds its way through the forest of Moel Famau, with a steady climb to the edge of the forest where you’ll get amazing views towards Merseyside, and beyond if the weather is clear.
 Length – 12.2 k, total height climbed 450m.